maxpowel/sensorflow-python/README.md

 Using Sensorflow
 ================
-Before use sensorflow-python, you should have an sensorflow device ([for example an arduino](https://github.com/maxpowel/sensorflow-arduino)).
+Before use sensorflow-python, you should have a sensorflow device ([for example an arduino](https://github.com/maxpowel/sensorflow-arduino)).
 The default configuration uses a serial port and JSON but you can use your custom source (serial port, ethernet... where the data come from) and a custom serializer (JSON, YAML, XML, protocol buffers...).